frougon/CondConfigParser/doc/basic-pkg-info.rst

 For those who have installed `Sphinx`_ but not `Make`_, it is still possible to build the documentation with a command such as::

-  sphinx-build -b html . _build/html
+  sphinx-build -b html -d _build/doctrees . _build/html

 run from the ``doc`` directory.
 Please refer to `sphinx-build`_ for more details.